-A job is defined as a combination of an application and a set of files to deploy in execution time.
-The results that users can obtain from a job execution are separated in different files containing the application output, a set of files to recover after the job execution and the PMES logs generated during the execution.
+A job is defined as a combination of an application and a set of files to be deployed at execution time.
+The results that users can obtain from a job execution are delivered in different files containing the application output and the PMES logs generated during the execution.

 2. PMES Dashboard